RenovoSolutions/ngx-datetimepicker/demo/README.md

 Run `ng github-pages:deploy` to deploy to GitHub Pages.

 ## DateTime formats
 Date formats are called at datePicker.component.ts - functions formattedDate() and mobileFormattedDate().
 Time formats are called at timePicker.component.ts - functions formattedTime() and mobileFormattedTime().
 DateTime formats are called at dateTimePicker.component.ts - functions formattedDate() and mobileFormattedDate().
+Change these calls to a different format to get different results.
 All formats are defined in date.service.ts.

 ## Further help
 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).